explainers-by-googlers/cross-origin-storage/README.md

 ### Use case 3: Highly popular JavaScript libraries and frameworks

-Traditionally, bundlers have combined vendor code and user code, leading to low cache hit rates.
+Traditionally, bundlers have combined vendor code and user code, leading to low cache hit rates even _before_ the regular HTTP cache was isolated.
 By bundling vendor code separately and in its entirety (for example, the complete React library) instead of using dead-code elimination, developers can ensure a higher cache hit rate.
 Storing such files once with the COS API allows multiple web apps to share the same highly popular libraries.

 ### Use case 4: Game engines

-Web games built with game engines that have browser support like [Godot](https://godotengine.org/), [Unity](https://unity.com/), or [Construct&nbsp;3](https://www.construct.net/en) to name a few popular examples can store the core game engine code in COS and only load game-specific assets like textures and game logic from the network.
+Web games built with game engines that have browser support like [Godot](https://godotengine.org/) or [Unity](https://unity.com/) can store the core game engine code in COS and only load game-specific assets like textures and game logic from the network.
 Web gaming portals like [WebGamer](https://webgamer.io/) that host plenty of casual games with a short path to gameplay on different cross-origin iframes can benefit greatly from this.

 ## Potential solution

 ### File Storage Process

 The **COS** API will be available through the `navigator.crossOriginStorage` interface.
-Files will be stored and retrieved using their hashes, ensuring that each file is uniquely identified.
+Files will be stored and retrieved based on their hashes, ensuring that each file is uniquely identified.

 #### Storing files

 1. Hash the contents of the files using SHA-256 (or an equivalent secure algorithm, see [Appendix&nbsp;B](#appendixb-blob-hash-with-the-web-crypto-api)).
 The hash algorithm used is communicated as a valid [`HashAlgorithmIdentifier`](https://w3c.github.io/webcrypto/#dom-hashalgorithmidentifier).
 1. Request a sequence of `FileSystemFileHandle` objects for the files, specifying the files' hashes.
-1. Each of the `FileSystemFileHandle` objects in the resulting sequence of `FileSystemFileHandle` objects can only be used for writing.
-Trying to read would fail with a `NotAllowed` `DOMException`.
-1. Store the files in the user agent.
+1. Write the files' data to the `FileSystemFileHandle` objects and store them in Cross-Origin Storage.

 ##### Example: Storing a single file